jhawk101/gutenbergpy/README.rst

 - Downloads and cleans raw text from gutenberg books

-The package has been tested with Python  2.7 on both Windows and Linux It is faster, smaller and less third-party intensive alternative to https://github.com/c-w/Gutenberg
+This branch has been tested on Python 3.6 on Linux
+It is faster, smaller and less third-party intensive alternative to https://github.com/c-w/Gutenberg

 About development: